-The Your ChARTer program invites Ontario students to submit a visual or written creative piece of work that represents the core principles of the Canadian Charter of Rights and Freedoms and what it means to them.
+The Your ChARTer program invites Ontario students to submit a visual, written, or creative piece of work that represents the core principles of the Canadian Charter of Rights and Freedoms and what it means to them.
 In 2021, we were happy to have had the opportunity to join forces with the Art Gallery of Ontario (AGO), who shared their expertise on the different mediums of art and how we express ourselves using art by way of an educational video.
 Those videos are still available below.

-Over time the way the Charter has been interpreted has changed.
 How does the Charter impact you in your life?
 What does freedom of peaceful assembly mean to you?
 Has this meaning changed over time?
 Use your submission to explore the past, present and future of the Charter or show how the Charter has changed and grown.

-All elementary (grades 5 – 8) and secondary (grades 9 – 12) students across the province are welcome to participate by sending their submissions through the Your Charter 2021 Online Submission Form.
+All elementary (grades 5 – 8) and secondary (grades 9 – 12) students across the province are welcome to participate by sending their submissions through the Your Charter 2023 Online Submission Form.
 Submissions are accepted until June 2, 2023.

 The Law Day Committee will evaluate submissions based on content, technical quality, presentation, creativity and integrity.
 The submissions with the highest scores will be posted on the OBA website for voting by OBA’s 16,000 lawyer members across the province, members will have the opportunity to vote for their favourite submissions.